florentpoujol/Daneel/readme.md

 ## Mouse events

-GameObject who have the `MouseHoverableGameObject` ScriptedBehavior are known as **mousehoverable gameObjects**.
-They react when the are hovered by the mouse.
+GameObjects who have the `MouseHoverableGameObject` ScriptedBehavior are known as **mousehoverable gameObjects**.
+They react when they are hovered by the mouse.

 When a mousehoverable gameObject is hovered for the first frame (it is hovered this frame, but it wasn't the last frame), the message **OnMouseEnter** is sent on the gameObject.
 As long as the mouse stays over the gameObject, the message **OnMouseOver** is sent on the gameObject.
 The frame the mouse stop hovering over a mousehoverable gameObject (it is not hovered this frame but was hovered the last frame), the message **OnMouseExit** is send on the gameObject.

 While the mouse hovers a gameObject, if you press one of the buttons registered in `Daneel.config.input.buttons`, the message "OnMouseOverAnd[button name]Pressed" is sent on the gameObject

+## Hotkeys

 ---